journeyman88/alea-iacta-est/README.md

 - Knight of the Round Academy : base roll

 ## Run-It-Yourself
-Aside from the official instance, you can run yourself an instance of the bot, simply by building the code and run it with the command line argument `--discordToken <YOUR_TOKEN_HERE>`.
+Aside from the official instance, you can run yourself an instance of the bot, simply by building the code and run it with the command line argument `--discordToken <YOUR_TOKEN_HERE>`, also if you want enable the system-specifics `!bang` you should also add the `--systemListener` parameter.

 You can also exclude systems that you're not interested into, simply by removing the appropriate jar from classpath before running it.